Donations & Transfers

 Priority will be given to Church of the Brethren materials from the Atlantic Northeast and Southern Pennsylvania Districts and their associated congregations.
 The Hess Archives and Special Collections is the designated repository for these local districts.
 Congregations are encouraged to consult our Church of the Brethren Collection Development Policy and contact the Archivist to discuss stewardship of their records.

 Priority will also be given to materials that support or enhance the college curriculum.
 We are a teaching collection and welcome class visits and student research projects.

-Materials are added to the collection based on the recommendation of the Archivist in consultation with the Director of the High Library and the Director of the Young Center for Anabaptist and Pietist Studies.
+Materials are added to the collection based on the recommendation of the Archivist in consultation with the Director of the High Library, the Collection Development Librarian, and the Director of the Young Center for Anabaptist and Pietist Studies.
 All accepted donations must be accompanied by a signed Deed of Gift.

 Any oral history interview added to the Hess Archives and Special Collections must be accompanied by an Oral History Deed of Gift and Release Agreement.
 Community members interested in undertaking an oral history project are encouraged to contact the Archivist to discuss the scope of their project and any technical requirements.